ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

 -   The scenes seen in the previous slides are formed by the combination of many simple shapes.

--   Keeping a list of simple shapes in memory requires a series of non-trivial measures.
+-   Managing scenes with millions of primitive shapes requires sophisticated memory management and data structures.

 -   Today we will discuss *triangular meshes*, in which the elementary shape is precisely a planar triangle.
 (The same discussion can be made for quadrilateral *meshes*, but for simplicity we will focus on triangles).